xinleif666/CSIL_GPU/README.md

 ```
 ## Job Submission

-To submit your job to the GPU queue, use the following command:
+To submit your job to the GPU queue, use the following command (use sbatch at your current working directory):
 ```
 sbatch <your_script>.slurm
 ```
 ## Job Status Control
-You can check on the status with squeue (to see only your jobs, 'squeue' will show every job on the system):
+You can check on the status with squeue (to see only your jobs, 'squeue' will show every job on the system; it can run at any directory):
 ```
 squeue -u <your_username>
 ```